blukat29/blukat29.github.io/_posts/2016-03-20-building-android-app-without-an-ide.md

 key.alias.password=<alias password>
 ```

-Now  `ant release` sign the app.
-The signed app is stored in `bin/HelloApp-release.apk`.
+Now  `ant release` command will sign the app.
+The signed app will be produced as `bin/HelloApp-release.apk`.

 ## 2.4.
 Install and run the app